kamwoods/splendir/README.md

 ### Build (Developers and Contributors)

-To build, ensure you are using Rust 1.88.0 or newer.
-To install Rust, follow the instructions at https://www.rust-lang.org/tools/install.
+To build, ensure you are using [Rust 1.88.0 or newer](https://www.rust-lang.org/tools/install).

 Clone this repo with the command: